geekwaytothewest/ruleslawyer-infra/DEPLOYMENT.md

 - `domainName` — the public hostname for this env (e.g. `library.geekway.com`).
 - `secrets: {}` — leave empty so CDK **creates** the secrets for you to populate later.
 (An ARN here would instead *import* an existing secret.)
+- `dbPubliclyAccessible` — `true` puts the RDS in public subnets with a public endpoint (gated by `dbAllowedCidrs`); `false` keeps it private/isolated, reachable only from the ECS tasks.
+This is a **create-time** choice — flipping it later changes the subnet group and forces an RDS replacement.
+- `dbAllowedCidrs` — IP/CIDRs allowed direct Postgres access when the DB is public.
+Editing this list later is a safe SG-only change (no replacement).
 - `githubOidcProviderExists` — `false`, unless the account already has a GitHub Actions OIDC provider (`aws iam list-open-id-connect-providers`); then `true`.
 - `githubRepos` — the repos allowed to deploy via the OIDC role.